-Version Date Change 1 20 March 18 New Shellfish Partnership protocol drawn up at contract start 2 6.luly 18 Section 5: 2 Clarification as to when actual sampling location can be reported in degrees and minutes Clarification as to where unverified samples should be collected from Further clarification on verified from shore and unverified conditions Clarification on the format required for reporting of latitude/longitude positions and requirement for conversion Section 8: Introduction of provisions for sharing of transport box for E.coli and toxin samples destines to Cefas Weymouth Amendment to labelling of samples destined to Cefas Weymouth Section 10: Amendment to sample submission form, now combining E.coli toxin and chemical contaminants programmes requirements.
-New additions to sample submission forms Reference to HMMH unverified sample submission form for unverified and verified from shore samples Reference to Industry protocol for collection of shellfish (V1 issued 06/07/18) 3 20 December 18 Section 1: "should" replaced by" must" in a number of sentences Addition of FSS definitions for verified, unverified and verified from shore samples Addition of note to clarify that samples not meeting the protocol requirements will be rejected Section3: Addition of paragraph re. liaison with industry Addition of notes in 1st paragraph re. possible requirement for additional samples.
-Addition of note referring to late samples not being accepted around bank holidays and Christmas (unless pre-arranged) Section 4: Addition of section relating to equipment required for industry sampling Addition of reference to transition period (Jan 19) Addition of notes about sampling officers having copies of blank unverified submission forms to hand out to collectors
+Version Date released Change 1 29 March 18 New Shellfish Partnership protocol drawn up at contract start 2 6 July 18 Section 5: Clarification as to when actual sampling location can be reported in degrees and minutes Clarification as to where unverified samples should be collected from Further clarification on verified from shore and unverified conditions Clarification on the format required for reporting of latitude/longitude positions and requirement for conversion Section 8: Introduction of provisions for sharing of transport box for E.coli and toxin samples destines to Cefas Weymouth Section 9: Amendment to labelling of samples destined to Cefas Weymouth Section 10: Amendment to sample submission form, now combining E.coli toxin and chemical contaminants programmes requirements.
+New additions to sample submission forms Reference to HMMH unverified sample submission form for unverified and verified from shore samples Throughout: 3 20 December 18 shellfish (V1 issued 06/07/18) Section 1: "should" replaced by" must" in a number of sentences Addition of FSS definitions for verified, unverified and verified from shore samples Addition of note to clarify that samples not meeting the protocol requirements will be rejected Section3: Addition of paragraph re. liaison with industry Addition of notes in 1st paragraph re. possible requirement for additional samples.
+Addition of note referring to late samples not being accepted around bank holidays and Christmas (unless pre-arranged) Section 4: Addition of section relating to equipment required for industry sampling Section 5: Addition of reference to transition period (Jan 19) Addition of notes about sampling officers having copies of blank unverified submission forms to hand out to collectors

-Clarification of what constitutes a "verified from shore" sample Change to recording of location of sample collection when harvesters do not provide information Withdrawal of option where collectors do not have GPS, plotter or charts to confirm location of sampling Addition of reference to EURL Good Practice Guide Section 7: Minor change to wording Section 8: Addition of section clarifying how industry will collect and hand over samples Addition of note stating that the HMMH unverified sample submission for is available from Cefas website Clarification on requirement for safety checks Section 9: Update to Fera contacts Section 10: Addition of note clarifying that unverified/verified from shore samples must be accompanied with completed unverified submission form or they will be rejected at the laboratory Instructions for measuring shellfish temp for harvester-collected samples added Deleted link to FRS disinfection protocol - no longer available on Marine Scotland website Appendix 1 added 4 8 August 2020 Document updated throughout to comply with UK Accessibility Laws &amp; list of abbreviations added Document title amended Throughout the document: update to document links Section 1: Remove reference to specific EU legislation Add reference to sampling officers being required to record their location when verifying from shore Section 2: Add statement to clarify protocol applies to sampling officers Section 3: Add requirement that a minimum notice is required to a change to the weekly sampling schedule and that testing by laboratories will be subject to capacities not being exceeded Additions to chemical contaminants section Section 5: Reference to FSS RMP list and requirement to contact FSS if sampling at RMP is no longer possible added Changes to Lat/Long format required Addition of requirement to record location of verification from shore
+Clarification of what constitutes a "verified from shore" sample Change to recording of location of sample collection when harvesters do not provide information Withdrawal of option where collectors do not have GPS. plotter or charts to confirm location of sampling Addition of reference to EURL Good Practice Guide Section 7: Minor change to wording Section 8: Addition of section clarifying how industry will collect and hand over samples Addition of note stating that the HMMH unverified sample submission for is available from Cefas website Clarification on requirement for safety checks Section 9: Update to Fera contacts Section 10: Addition of note clarifying that unverified/verified from shore samples must be accompanied with completed unverified submission form or they will be rejected at the laboratory Instructions for measuring shellfish temp for harvestercollected samples added Section 11: Update to Fera contacts Section 12: Deleted link to FRS disinfection protocol - no longer available on Marine Scotland website Appendix 1 added 8 August Document updated throughout to comply with UK Accessibility 2020 Laws & list of abbreviations added Document title amended Throughout the document: update to document links Section 1: Remove reference to specific EU legislation Add reference to sampling officers being required to record their location when verifying from shore Section 2: Add statement to clarify protocol applies to sampling officers Section 3: Add requirement that a minimum notice is required to a change to the weekly sampling schedule and that testing by laboratories will be subject to capacities not being exceeded Additions to chemical contaminants section Section 5: Reference to FSS RMP list and requirement to contact FSS if sampling at RMP is no longer possible added Changes to Lat/Long format required Addition of requirement to record location of verification from shore